Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 };
 ```

-Then we create our `ServerUpdateJob`, here we have to remember to use the
-`ToConcurrent()` call on our driver to make sure we are using a concurrent driver for the `IParallelForJob`.
+Then create your `ServerUpdateJob`.
+Remember to use the `ToConcurrent` call on your driver, to make sure you are using a concurrent driver for the `IParallelForJob`:

 ```c#
 var serverUpdateJob = new ServerUpdateJob